cs1302uga/cs1302-ce04/README.md

    ```

 1. Change into the `cs1302-ce04` directory that was just created and look around.
 There should be
-two Java files somewhere in the directory structure.
+multiple Java files somewhere in the directory structure.

    * What are the fully qualified names for the classes contained in those files?
    * What is the path to the default package for source code relative to the `cs1302-ce04`
      directory?

-1. From the `cs1302-ce04` directory, try to compile both Java files using a single command.
-For each
+1. From the `cs1302-ce04` directory, try to compile each Java file separately.
+Note, there ares
+   some dependencies between the Java files--therefore the order in which you compile them matters.
-   compile-time error, answer the following questions:
+   For each compile-time error, do the following:

    * In what file is the error?
    * On what line in the source code is the error?
    * How does Java describe the error?

-1. Fix the specific errors that you listed above so that the files compile.
-There may be other
-problems with the code, but do not fix them at this time.
-For each line affected, what did you
+   * Fix that specific error.
+There may be other problems with the code, but do not fix them at this time.
-do to fix it?
+     What did you do to fix it?

+1.

 **CHECKPOINT**